airhackparis/laravel-vuejs/readme.md

 1. Push to a public repository on GitHub
 2. Connect to AirHack Heroku dashboard
 3. Ask AirHack organisers to create an app in Heroku
+4. Provision php and nodejs Buildpacks
-4. Hook your Heroku App to your GitHub Repository (Deploy tab)
+5. Hook your Heroku App to your GitHub Repository (Deploy tab)
-5. Enable Automatic Deploys
+6. Enable Automatic Deploys
-6. Trigger a manual deploy
+7. Trigger a manual deploy
-7. Provision free plugins (database) if needed
+8. Provision free plugins (database) if needed
-8. Edit environment variable
+9. Edit environment variable